 Electromagnetic Fields (EMF) make up our universe.
 Everything in the universe is bound by a positive and negative charge.
 Bandwidths of these energy waves either have the ability to ionize DNA or not.
 Non-ionizing EMF is safe as it does not have the capacity to change DNA.

 EMF is everywhere around us.
-The electrical appliances we use, our computers, the wireless modems we find so convenient for accessing the Internet, our cordless phones, the clock radios beside our beds, our hair dryers, cell phones and even the wiring throughout the walls of our homes are constantly producing EMFs at much higher levels than what you will find in an infrared sauna.
+The electrical appliances we use, our computers, the wireless modems we find so convenient for accessing the Internet, our cordless phones, the clock radios beside our beds, our hair dryers, cell phones, and even the wiring throughout the walls of our homes are constantly producing EMFs at much higher levels than what you will find in an infrared sauna.

 We know that ELFs or extremely low EMF only found near high-voltage power lines are ionizing and do have the ability to cause changes in DNA.
-It is not uncommon to find tracks of people in these areas exhibiting high emf exposure symptom from depression to cancer.
+It is not uncommon to find tracks of people in these areas exhibiting high emf exposure symptoms from depression to cancer.
 A sunburn is another example of an ionizing EMF radiation burn that we know can cause DNA changes.
 ELF (Extremely Low Frequency) EMF is not found in an infrared sauna.

 The EMF in an infrared sauna is Non-Ionizing and does not have the ability to change DNA.

-Extensive research over the past 20 years has concluded that there is not strong evidence supporting non-ionizing EMF exposures pose a health risk.
+Extensive research over the past 20 years has concluded that there is no strong evidence supporting non-ionizing EMF exposures pose a health risk.
 Although the current scientific evidence provides no definitive answers regarding EMF, there is enough uncertainty that some people want to reduce their exposure to all EMFs.

 WHY ARE LOW EMF AND LOW ELF INFRARED SAUNAS IMPORTANT?